 9.)
 Warwick Castle, England

-Around an hour, or so, by train from London – Warwick is really easy to visit for a day trip out of London.
-Built by William the Conqueror, this huuuuuge castle is still in good nick (as castles go).
-Make sure to visit Ceaser’s Tower and see the pretty dark dungeon tools like the gibbet that were used in and around the castle itself! 😱
+Built by William the Conqueror, this crazy-big castle is still in good nick (as castles go).
+Make sure to visit Ceaser’s Tower and see the pretty dark dungeon tools like the gibbet that were used in and around the castle itself.

 10.)
 Caernarfon Castle, Wales